+Taxation has been provided for in the financial statements, in statement of comprehensive income, in accordance with Bulgarian legislation currently in force.
+The charge for taxation in the income statement comprises the current tax and changes in the deferred tax.
 The current tax is calculated on the basis of the taxable profit for the year, using the tax rates enacted at the balance sheet date.
-Income tax payable on profits, based on the applicable tax law, is recognized as an expense in the period in which profits arise.
+Income tax payable on profits, based on the applicable tax law, is recognised as an expense in the period in which profits arise.

 Taxes other than on income are recorded within operating expenses.